awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-segment-segmentdimensions-location-gpspoint.md

 # AWS::Pinpoint::Segment GPSPoint<a name="aws-properties-pinpoint-segment-segmentdimensions-location-gpspoint"></a>

-The GPS coordinates of the endpoint location\.
+Specifies the GPS coordinates of the endpoint location\.

 ## Syntax<a name="aws-properties-pinpoint-segment-segmentdimensions-location-gpspoint-syntax"></a>